fotisnanossec/domain-analyzer/README.md

 - **Professional Development**: Foundation for building enterprise security tools
 - **Open Source Contribution**: Community collaboration on security tool development

-**Professional Note**: This tool is designed for legitimate security testing and assessment activities.
+**Note**: This tool is designed for legitimate security testing and assessment activities.
 Users are responsible for ensuring compliance with applicable laws and regulations, including proper authorization for all reconnaissance activities.

 ---